materialsproject/fireworks/docs/firetask_tutorial.rst

 Next up: Workflows!
 ===================

 With custom FireTasks, you can go beyond the limitations of running shell commands and execute arbitrary Python code templates.
-Furthermore, these templates can operate on data from the **spec** of the FireWork.
+Furthermore, these templates can operate on data from the **spec** of the Firework.
 For example, the ``Addition Task`` used the ``input_array`` from the **spec** to decide what numbers to add.
-By using the same FireWork with different values in the **spec** (try it!), one could execute a data-parallel application.
+By using the same Firework with different values in the **spec** (try it!), one could execute a data-parallel application.

-While one could construct an entire workflow by chaining together multiple FireTasks within a single FireWork, this is often not ideal.
+While one could construct an entire workflow by chaining together multiple FireTasks within a single Firework, this is often not ideal.
 For example, we might want to switch between different FireWorkers for different parts of the workflow depending on the computing requirements for each step.
 Or, we might have a restriction on walltime that necessitates breaking up the workflow into more atomic steps.
-Finally, we might want to employ complex branching logic or error-correction that would be cumbersome to employ within a single FireWork.
+Finally, we might want to employ complex branching logic or error-correction that would be cumbersome to employ within a single Firework.
 The next step in the tutorial is to explore :doc:`connecting together FireWorks into a workflow <workflow_tutorial>`.